comit-network/comit-rs/README.md

 ### Application

 Contains crates specific to our application.
-Can depend on stuff in `vendor`.
+Can depend on libraries located in `vendor`.

 ## Setup